nationalarchives/tna-release-process/README.md

 * the ```release/``` branch is merged into ```master```
 * the ```release/``` branch is deleted
 * a release is tagged from master – with a CHANGELOG and new version number - this should be done using Github's release process and must include information about all the features and fixes included in the release (which is why good commit commenting is essential)
-* the release is deployed to DEVLB and, when confirmed, TESTLB and LIVELB
+* the release is deployed to TESTLB, and when confirmed, LIVELB

 Once a release branch has been created features for the next release can start to be merged to develop.